 Both approaches require human driving commands, the final output of E2E driving systems.
 Conventionally, imitation learning is supervised learning that requires (labeled) reference data, e.g., steering wheel angle control by human drivers \cite{PilotNet}.
-Reinforcement learning requires a significant amount of training data generally with simulators~\cite{Simulation_Based_Reinforcement_Learning, Learning_to_Drive_in_a_Day}.
+Reinforcement learning requires a significant amount of training data generally with simulators \cite{Simulation_Based_Reinforcement_Learning, E2E_Reinforce_UrbanDrivingPolicies}.
 To develop accurate and reliable E2E driving models, it is critical to construct a large dataset with many pairs of sensory data and expert driving commands, particularly collected from diverse driving environments.

 Constructing a large driving command dataset is \textit{non}-trivial.
-There exist several publicly available datasets for learning autonomous driving systems that provide data collected from sensors mounted on the exterior of vehicles~\cite{a2d2dataset,nuScenes,CARLA}.
-On the contrary, driving command data is \textit{not} always available~\cite{Cityscapes,RobotCar,ApolloScape}.
-It is extremely challenging to curate driving command data, because one can only access internal driving command data such as steering angle only with the assistance of vehicle manufacturers.
+There exist several publicly available datasets for learning autonomous driving systems that provide data collected from sensors mounted on the exterior of vehicles \cite{a2d2dataset,nuScenes,CARLA}.
+On the contrary, driving command data is \textit{not} always available \cite{Cityscapes,RobotCar,ApolloScape}.
+It is extremely challenging to curate driving command data, because one cannot access internal driving command data such as steering angle without the assistance of vehicle manufacturers.